abap2UI5/docs/docs/development/messages.md

 # Messages, Errors

-Outputting messages and errors is an everyday requirement for ABAP developers.
-Functions are provided for the most common situations.
+Displaying messages and errors is an everyday requirement for ABAP developers.
+The following functions handle the most common scenarios.

 #### Message Toast

-Messages that are displayed for a short period, such as success notifications, can be shown with:
+For short-duration messages, such as success notifications, you can use the message toast:

 ```abap
 METHOD z2ui5_if_app~main.